dtrianab/datasciencecoursera/Data_Science.md

 ### Experimental Design

-Formulate your question > Design your experiment Identify problems and source of error
+Formulate your question > Design your experiment Identify problems and source of error, Collect the data, Ellaborate the hypothesis.
+Sample size?.
-Collect the data
-Ellaborate the hypothesis
-Sample size?

-Confounder Variables: Extraneous variable that may effect the relationship between the dependent and independent variables.
+*Confounder Variables*: Extraneous variable that may effect the relationship between the dependent and independent variables.

 When the stakes are this high, experimental design is paramount.

 ### Replication

-p-value >> This is a value that tells you the probability that the results of your experiment were observed by chance.
+**p-value** >> This is a value that tells you the probability that the results of your experiment were observed by chance.

 https://www.youtube.com/watch?v=UsU-O2Z1rAs